undefinedlab/SAIL/README.md

 AI agents are moving money, executing trades, calling contracts, and sending messages.
 Nobody can prove what they decided or why.

-Logging doesn't solve this.
-An agent can modify logs retroactively.
 An agent can reason one thing and do another.
 The decision leaves no immutable trace.
 When a multiagent system misbehaves, there is no accountability — just he-said-she-said between black boxes.

 ### The trust gap